akshithg05/food-app/README.md

 Normal JS utility funcitons written in the react library, written by facebook devs,.
 2 most Important hooks - useState() and useEffect()

+# Redux

+- Install @reduxjs/toolkit and react-redux
+- Build our store
+- Connect our store to our app
+- Create cart slice
+- Dispatch an action
+- Selector